CodistoConnect/CodistoConnect-WooCommerce/readme.txt

 = 1.3.4 - 14/11/2017 =

-* use currency converted prices in orders for currency converted listings
+* use currency converted prices in orders where applicable

 = 1.3.3 - 20/07/2017 =